-How do you get earned media?
+How do you generate earned media?

-Is earned media really free?
+Is it free?

-Does earned media work?
+Does it work?

 Earned media is extremely effective in generating qualified leads and increasing brand awareness, especially if it is part of an ongoing campaign.